christophstrasen/LQR/docs/project_logbook.md

   - Updated `high_level_api` docs to list the full join verb set and wired tests to assert plan types.

 - **Distinct semantics upgraded (per-side, consume-on-match):**
-  - Reinterpreted `distinct = true` in `onSchemas` from “just shrink buffer” into a stronger contract:
+  - Reinterpreted `distinct = true` in `on` from “just shrink buffer” into a stronger contract:
     - per-key buffer size is forced to 1 for that schema’s side, and
     - matched records on that side are **consumed** on match: they are removed from the buffer and emit an expiration with reason `distinct_match`.
   - Distinct flags are tracked per side (`distinctLeft` / `distinctRight`) so callers can: